Debt spiral engulfs Turkish voters months before election - ExBulletin

 Debt spiral engulfs Turkish voters months before election

-Ankara (AFP) The growing pile of debt notices covering the Ankara district mayor’s office hints at the depth of the economic crisis facing Turkish voters months ahead of crucial presidential elections.
+ANKARA (AFP) – The growing pile of debt notices covering the Ankara district mayor’s office hints at the depth of the economic crisis facing Turkish voters months before crucial presidential elections.

-The warnings and summons end up being sent to Ali Golpinar, the “muhtar” of one of the popular suburbs of the Turkish capital, when they cannot be delivered to the address indicated by the debtor.
+The warnings and summons end up being sent to Ali Golpinar – the muhtar of one of the working-class suburbs of the Turkish capital – when they cannot be delivered to the address indicated by the debtor.

 Golpinar says the number of them he receives daily has doubled to around 40 in the past two years.

-This generally mirrors what happened to Turkey’s consumer prices over the same period.
-The official inflation rate has reached 85% in the past year alone.
+This generally reflects what happened to consumer prices in Turkiye over the same period.
+The official inflation rate has reached 85% in the last year alone.

 “And those are just the undelivered letters,” Golpinar said from behind his messy desk.

 “Imagine how many there are altogether.
-People can’t pay their debts anymore.”
+People can no longer pay their debts.

 According to Turkish media, the total number of debt collection cases increased by around 1.5 million in one year and exceeded 24 million at the height of the crisis in August.

-The top banking regulator says the value of unpaid individual loans in the country of 85 million people rose from 17 billion to 29 billion lira ($1.6 billion) between March and September.
+The top banking regulator says the value of unpaid individual loans in the country of 85 million people rose from TRY 17 billion to TRY 29 billion ($1.6 billion) between March and September.

-Turkey’s most recent economic troubles began when President Recep Tayyip Erdogan – a longtime foe of high interest rates – pushed the central bank to start tackling persistent inflation by lowering the cost of loan in September 2021.

-This policy contradicted conventional economics and turned Turkey into a no-go zone for foreign investors.
+Turkey’s most recent economic troubles began when President Recep Tayyip Erdogan – a longtime foe of high interest rates – pushed the central bank to start tackling persistent inflation by lowering the cost of borrowing in September 2021.
+The policy contradicts conventional economics and has turned Turkey into a no-go zone reserved for foreign investors.

 A resulting currency crisis wiped out savings and forced Erdogan to launch an expensive social support system that tried to preserve living standards — and his own grades ahead of elections scheduled for June.